liesjacobs/WFE_practicals/practical1/exploring.md

-# Welcome to the first practical.
+## Step 3: exploring the functionalities
 In this practical we will be exploring the datasets and functionalities of Google Earth Engine.
 If all is well, you have created an account on earth engine by following the instructions on [the starting page](https://liesjacobs.github.io/World_Food-and_Ecosystems/)

-## Step 3: exploring the functionalities
+## Exercise 1: loading the biome map of the world and exploring its values

 Now that we know more or less how it looks, let's use it.
 If at any point your lost on the basic JavaScript commands, go [back](https://liesjacobs.github.io/World-Food-and-Ecosystems/practical1/intro.md)

-> Exercise 1: plotting the biome map of the world and exploring its values.
+> Starting to build the script: exploring the Biome map

 Copy this piece of code in the 'script' panel of the earth engine GUI.